agrega-org/.github/profile/README.md

 ## 📚 Documentation
 The documentation is currently under construction.
 Please stay tuned for detailed guides on setup, usage, and features. 🛠️

-### License

-This project is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).